Artifact

 Consequences

-Treating work as artifact-producing makes agentic workflows auditable, resumable, and reviewable.
-Every plan can be read before it runs.
-Every decision leaves a trace.
-Handoffs between sessions, between agents, and between people become reliable because the state of the work lives in files, not in memory.
+Treating work as artifact-producing makes agentic workflows auditable and resumable, and lets a reviewer step in at any point.
+A plan can be read before it runs.
+A decision leaves a trace.
+Handoffs across sessions, agents, and the humans on either side become reliable because the state of the work lives in files rather than in memory.

 The cost is discipline and tokens.
-Producing an artifact for every step slows the workflow down.
-Not every piece of transient state is worth saving.
-A five-minute task doesn’t need a plan file, and a trivial change doesn’t need a design doc.
-The judgment call is figuring out which stages of which workflows are important enough that losing them would hurt.
-For anything involving a handoff, multiple sessions, external review, or enough risk that an audit trail matters, the overhead earns its keep.
+Producing an artifact for every step slows the workflow down, and not every piece of transient state earns its keep.
+A five-minute task doesn’t need a plan file; a trivial change doesn’t need a design doc.
+The judgment call is figuring out which stages of which workflows matter enough that losing them would hurt.
+For anything involving a handoff, multiple sessions, external review, or enough risk that an audit trail matters, the overhead pays for itself.

-Artifacts also have a fidelity risk.
-An out-of-date artifact is worse than no artifact, because it creates false confidence.
-A PLAN.md that claims six endpoints are migrated when only four actually are will send the next session in the wrong direction.
-The fix is to treat artifact maintenance as part of the work: update the file as you go, not at the end, and verify the file against reality at the start of each session.
+Artifacts also carry a fidelity risk.
+An out-of-date artifact is worse than no artifact, because it manufactures false confidence.
+A status file that claims six items are done when only four are will send the next session in the wrong direction.
+The remedy is to keep the artifact honest as the work progresses, and to reconcile it with reality whenever a session resumes.
+Never trust a stale file as if it were the territory.

 Related Patterns